Chromium99/Planterbox/README.md

   Team Leader - Carlos Rodriguez, crodrig053@citymail.cuny.edu.

   Welcome to Planterbox.
 My name is Carlos Rodriguez and I am the Team Leader for this project.
+I will be taking responsibility for guiding the project process as well as ensuring that our team is cohesive and on task.

   Techsmith - MD Omit, momit000@citymail.cuny.edu

+  Hello, my name is Md Mazharul Islam Omit and as the techsmith, I will ensure the project fulfill the requirements and I am committed to delivering a flawless project, ensuring it runs smoothly without any bugs.

   Systems Savvy - Kenny Zhu, kzhu002@citymail.cuny.edu

+  Hello, my name is Kenny and as the spec leader, I will ensure the project's success by creating clear, detailed documentation and analyzing potential risks.
+This will enable us to work efficiently and seamlessly on developing this project.

 ## Application Overview
 **Planterbox** is a mobile application designed to help plant lovers, gardeners, and botanists identify plants through AI-powered image recognition.
 Simply take a picture of a plant, and the app will provide valuable insights, including: